 Dr. Pence was a master of the stride and barrel house piano styles, and a very popular performer throughtout the San Francisco Bay area in the 1990s.

-Pamela martin was, at the time of this taping, one of the hottest up-and-coming songwriters in the area.
-Born in small town, PA and transplanted to San Francisco, Pamela Martin sings her own world into focus with songs of hope, dreams, love and loss.
+Pamela Martin was, at the time of this taping, one of the hottest up-and-coming songwriters in the SF Bay area.
+Born in small town in Pennsylvania and transplanted to San Francisco, Pamela Martin sings her own world into focus with songs of hope, dreams, love and loss.
 Her voice is addictive and has a rare emotional trueness making you believe in every word.
 Pamela's been a Lilith Fair Finalist, received over 40 awards on Garageband.com, and topped charts on broadjam.com and cnet's download.com.
 She more recently won best female vocals and best folk/blues song for "Butterfly" in the 2009 Peoples Music Awards based in London.

 To Download or Embed this video, go to this link.